 The next milestone and beyond

 One of my followers remarked one day that watching the progress of my quest, made her look closer at her garden.
 She made discoveries, as she found plants she didn’t even know where there!
-The Garden Photo Challenge has made me look closer at my garden, and on several occasions I have found plants in flower that I didn’t even know were in bud!
+The Garden Photo Challenge has made me look closer at my garden.
+On several occasions I have found plants in flower that I didn’t even know were in bud!
 However, the change of Seasons and the next 100 days took us to the end of October and into Autumn……..

 Planning ahead and a FREEBIE

 Talking of making notes I have a FREE PRINTABLE available to help you do just that.
-I’ve designed it to be suitable for any month and with space for you to make notes for each of the main areas of gardening; Flower Garden, Kitchen Garden and Lawn Care, as well as General Tasks.
+I’ve designed it to be suitable for any month.
+There is space for you to make notes for each of the main areas of gardening; Flower Garden, Kitchen Garden and Lawn Care, as well as General Tasks.
 Each section has some general prompts to nudge you into which tasks may need to be done.
 There is also space to make lists, and sketch ideas.
 If you print the Sheet out and laminate it, you can use a dry wipe pen to have a perpetual list.
 Or you could attach a pad of sticky notes on the sketch block.
 You can tear off the list to take with you into the garden for the day.

-You can get your copy of the FREE GARDEN TASKS PRINTABLE by filling in this form
+Sign up for the weekly Newsletter and you can get your copy of the FREE GARDEN TASKS PRINTABLE by filling in this form

 I am sure that you will find it super handy.
 And don’t forget, if there is anything you would like help with, do send me an Email.
 You can use the contact form to get in touch with me.
 I would love to help you make the garden of your dreams.